How To Sell Art Online and Make Money in 2026: The Beginner’s Guide

 discobolus colorful

-The Discobolus of Myron Poster by mikath
+The Discobolus of Myron by Mikath

-The good news is that all of these “drawbacks” aren’t really drawbacks — since you can avoid them quite easily by following our tips on how to get featured with Displate.
-However, we mention these things to you anyway because we believe the transparency will help you gain more sales and exposure as an artist on our site.
+However, we mention these things to you because we believe that this transparency will help you gain more sales and exposure as an artist on our site.

 Get Social Media Savvy

-Currently, there are over 60 different social networks in existence (and counting), but it’d be impossible for you to successfully promote your artwork on them all.
+Currently, there are over 100 different social media networks in existence (and counting), but it’d be impossible for you to successfully promote your artwork on them all.
 To use your time and energy most effectively — and so you can make the most money possible — it’s recommended you sell your art online by only focusing on one or two of the following social media platforms:

 • Facebook